How Hard Is It To Start a Business

 You Choose Your Co-Workers and Customers

 Starting your own business gives you the opportunity to pick and choose who you work with.
 I am not just talking about hiring new employees.
-I am talking about your customer or clients.
+I am talking about your customers or clients.
 One of the best feelings is being able to work with clients that you get along with and have a strong relationship with.
-This helps business on both sides.
+This helps businesses on both sides.

 It’s only happened once.
 But I recently had to terminate a contract with a client because they were continually late on getting us needed information and then would blame us for not meeting the deadlines.
 “Do you have the creative for the email?”
 The day it was supposed to hit the market we would receive the creative and have to work the night or miss the deadline.
 This creates an unhealthy relationship and I finally had enough.
 My employees are more important than you, mister client.
 See you, here is a list of other agencies that might be able to help you.